Time Pressure in Negotiation

 “‘Well, I’ve been thinking about the amount of work you had to do, and I’ve decided that $5,000 would be an adequate commission for you.'”

 $5,000 when she was due $36,000.
 She was practically panic-stricken.
-This illustrates that you shouldn’t leave anything to “We can work that out later” because a little detail up front can become a huge problem later when you’re under time pressure.
+This illustrates that you shouldn’t leave anything to “We can work that out later.”
+A little detail up front can become a huge problem later when you’re under time pressure.

 That story also shows how we always think we have the weaker hand in negotiations -whichever side we’re on.
-In fact, the real estate agent in Montana was in a very strong position wasn’t she?
-As I explained to her, she possessed a written contact for the six percent.
+In fact, the real estate agent in Montana was in a very strong position.
+As I explained to her, she possessed a written contact for the 6%.
 If anything, she had verbally modified it with a vague comment that wouldn’t hold up in court anyway.
-So in fact she had all the power, but didn’t think she had any.
+So, in fact she had all the power, but didn’t think she had any.

 However, why expose yourself to that kind of problem?
 Tie up all the details up front.
 When the other side says to you, “We can work that out later, it’s not going to be a big problem,” alarms should start to ring and lights should start to flash.
 Do not allow people do that to you.

 Unfortunately, it doesn’t go as well as you hoped.
 The morning lingers on without any progress, so you break for lunch.
 Then the afternoon passes, and you’ve reached agreement on only a few minor points.
 You call the airline and reschedule for the midnight flight.
 You break for supper and return determined to get something done.
 Look out.
-Unless you’re very careful, by 10 o’clock you’ll start making concessions that you never intended to make when you started that morning.
+Unless you’re very careful, by 10 o’clock you’ll start making concessions that you never intended to make.

 Why does it happen that way?
-Because your subconscious mind is now screaming at you, “You can’t walk away from this empty handed after all the time and effort you’ve spent on it.
+Because your subconscious mind is now screaming at you.
+“You can’t walk away from this empty handed after all the time and effort you’ve spent on it.
 You need to be able to put something together.”
-Any time you pass the point where you’re prepared to walk away, you have set yourself to lose in the negotiations.
+Any time you pass the point where you’re prepared to walk away, you have set yourself to lose.

 Time is comparable to money.
-They are invested, spent, saved, and wasted.
-Do invest the time to go through every step of the negotiation; do use time pressure to gain the advantage, and don’t surrender to the temptation to hurry a conclusion.
+Time is invested, spent, saved, and wasted.
+Do invest the time to go through every step of the negotiation; do use time pressure to gain the advantage; and don’t surrender to the temptation to hurry a conclusion.
 Power Negotiators know that time is money.